Reconstructing Historical Climate Fields With Deep Learning: Results

 \subsection{HadCRUT4}

 After demonstrating that LaMa is able to reconstruct spatial and temporal patterns of the CMIP5 temperatures, we apply the trained network to the HadCRUT4 observational data.
 We show that our method is able to accurately reconstruct the spatial and temporal patterns of the HadCRUT4 data set.
-As there is no control data for the reconstructed temperature observations, we first compare with reconstructed HadCRUT4 temperatures via kriging \citep{cowtan_coverage_2014} and also analyze spatial patterns in the reconstruction, focusing on known historical events.
+As there is no control data for the reconstructed temperature observations, we first compare with reconstructed HadCRUT4 temperatures via kriging \cite{cowtan_coverage_2014} and also analyze spatial patterns in the reconstruction, focusing on known historical events.

-We take a spatially weighted mean to obtain the temporal time series of the global mean temperatures for all methods.
-The reconstructed yearly GMTs show a strong correlation (Pearson correlation coefficient $r>0.99$) and the same trend as the masked HadCRUT4 temperature time series for all methods (Fig.~\ref{fig:timeseries_hadcrut4}).
+We take a spatially weighted mean to obtain the temporal time series of the GMTs for all methods.
+The reconstructed yearly GMTs show a strong correlation (Pearson correlation coefficient $r>0.99$) and the same trend as the masked HadCRUT4 temperature time series for all methods (Fig.~\ref{fig:Fig_5}).
 LaMa shows a lower GMT for the mid-19th century relative to the masked mean and the temperature reconstructed via kriging or PConv.
-The main contributor is a slightly colder Antarctica in LaMa's temperature reconstruction compared to the other methods (Fig.~\ref{fig:timeseries_hadcrut4}e,f).
+The main contributor is a slightly colder Antarctica in LaMa's temperature reconstruction compared to the other methods (fig.~\ref{fig:ts_hemispheres}B,D).
 There is no a priori reason to believe that the global mean time series reconstructed by LaMa is unreasonable.
+However, given another validation on the HadCRUT5 dataset that we carry out (fig.~\ref{fig:hc5_2052_map}\&~\ref{fig:hc5_2052_ts}), and given the underestimation of temperatures in Antarctica on the validation CMIP5 member (Fig.~\ref{fig:Fig_3}), it is likely that the GMT in the mid 19th-century, as reconstructed by LaMa, is underestimated.